Intertwined order of generalized global symmetries: Euclidean lattice model

 \subsection{Duality}

 Before turning to the phase diagram of our lattice model, Eq.~\eqref{eq:lattice-model}, it is useful to determine any non-perturbative information we can exploit to constrain the phase diagram.
-The model turns out to have two kinds of duality transformations.
+The model turns out to have two kinds of duality transformations~\cite{Shapere1989}, which we make more precise in this section.
 First, we note that in the absence of background fields, the partition function is periodic under shifts of $\Theta$ by integer multiples of $2\pi$.
 If we also introduce background gauge fields and perform the shift $\Theta\to \Theta+2\pi$, the action in Eq.~\eqref{eq:probed-lattice-model} changes by

 The first term in the first line of Eq.~\eqref{eq:theta-change} is a total lattice derivative and thus will not contribute if we take periodic boundary conditions.
 The remaining terms in the first line of Eq.~\eqref{eq:theta-change} are integer multiples of $2\pi i$, so they also can be ignored.
 The terms in the second line of Eq.~\eqref{eq:theta-change} may be removed by correspondingly shifting